cambo2015/QuickSon/readme.md

 Console.WriteLine(jsonStr);
 ```

-#### - Also included: A Wrapper class included to convert an object to json string
+#### - Also included:
+-A Wrapper class included to convert an object to json string
+-Quickson builds
 ####  and then convert it back to the orginal object.